AMICI-dev/AMICI/documentation/implementation_events.rst

 leading to poor solution quality.
 This is particularly problematic when step size is large and changes in step size, which can be caused by parameter changes, inclusion of forward sensitivities or during backward solves, may alter solutions in unexpected ways.
-Accordingly finite difference approximations, forward sensitivies as well as adjoint sensitivies will yield poor derivative approximations.
+Accordingly, finite difference approximations, forward sensitivities as well as adjoint sensitivities will yield poor derivative approximations.

-To address these issues, we use the built-in rootfinding functionality in SUNDIALS, WHICH pauses the solver at the locations of discontinuities and avoids overstepping or ignoring of discontinuities.
+To address these issues, we use the built-in rootfinding functionality in SUNDIALS, which pauses the solver at the locations of discontinuities and avoids overstepping or ignoring of discontinuities.

-Another difficulty comes with the evaluation of heaviside functions.
+Another difficulty comes with the evaluation of Heaviside functions.
 After or during processing of discontinuities, Heaviside functions need to be evaluated at the left and right hand limit of discontinuities.
-This is challenging as the solver may slightly over or understep the discontinuity timepoint by a small epsilon and limits have to be correctly computed in both forward and backward pass.
+This is challenging as the solver may slightly over- or understep the discontinuity timepoint by a small epsilon and limits have to be correctly computed in both forward and backward passes.

-To address this issue, AMICI uses a vector heaviside helper variables `h` that keeps track of the values of the Heaviside functions that have the respective root function as argument.
-These will be automatically update during events and take either 0 or 1 values as appropriate pre/post event limits.
+To address this issue, AMICI uses a vector of Heaviside helper variables `h` that keeps track of the values of the Heaviside functions that have the respective root function as argument.
+These will be automatically updated during events and take either 0 or 1 values as appropriate pre/post event limits.

-In order to fully support SBML events, AMICI uses the SUNDIALs functionality to only track zero crossings from negative to positive.
-Accordingly two root functions are necessary to keep track of Heaviside functions and two Heaviside function helper variables will be created, where one corresponds to the value of `Heaviside(...)` and one to the value of `1-Heaviside(...)`.
+In order to fully support SBML events, AMICI uses the SUNDIALS functionality to only track zero crossings from negative to positive.
+Accordingly, two root functions are necessary to keep track of Heaviside functions and two Heaviside function helper variables will be created, where one corresponds to the value of `Heaviside(...)` and one to the value of `1-Heaviside(...)`.